akashmeshram/Shield-Life/README.md

 # Shield Life
+In a wake of tragic difficulties people become distraught and indecisive, it often happens that they do not understand what is happening and what they should do.

-Shield Life is an android app with the mechanisms to predict, prevent, and manage the impact of natural disasters.
+Shield Life is an android app with the mechanisms to predict, prevent and manage the impact of natural disasters.

 Through Shield Life we want to create an environment that enables people to make ingenious choices against the impending disaster.